Reduce costs, environmental impact and more

 Plastics such as Correx® or moulded polypropylene avoid this issue.

-Maximise load space (safely)
+Maximise load space safely

-Plastic boxes will, if engineered correctly, have higher burst and edge crush limits.
-This allows them to be stacked higher and / or with increased weight inside.
+Plastic boxes, if engineered correctly, will have higher burst and edge crush limits.
+This allows them to be stacked higher and/or with increased weight inside.

-11: Storage
+Storage

-Minimise space required when not in use
+Minimise the space required when not in use

-A further benefit however, is that if you are not using a just in time supply agreement for your corrugated, you will need to keep large amounts on site.
+A further benefit, however, is that if you are not using a Just-in-Time supply agreement for your corrugated, you will need to keep large amounts on site.

-12: Tracking
+Tracking

 Know exactly where your returnable transit packaging is